Isolation of phase edges using off-axis q-plate filters: Results

 \subsection{Phase test target surrounded by a circular aperture}

-The phase test target and a circular aperture are combined to create a PAO, with the circular aperture acting as an AO.
+The first PAO is the 350-nm USAF 1951 resolution phase target surrounded by an circular aperture with the radius of 300 \textmu m, which acts as an AO.
 Figure \ref{fig3} (a) shows the PAO without a q-plate; we can clearly see the aperture; however the PO is not clearly visible.
-To enhanced the edge of the sample, the on-axis q-plate is used, and the experimental result is illustrated in Fig. \ref{fig3} (b).
+To enhance the edge of the sample, the on-axis q-plate is used, and the experimental result is shown in Fig. \ref{fig3} (b).
 Here, the PO and AO edges of the PAO have been enhanced, which was not possible without the q-plate, as shown in Fig. \ref{fig3} (a).
-To isolate the PO edge from an AO edge in Fig. \ref{fig3} (b), we displace the q-plate along the $\pm x$ and $\pm y$ directions, combine the resulting four images according to Eq. (\ref{Eq6}), and present the combined image in Fig. \ref{fig3} (c), which displays the isolated PO edge.
+To isolate the PO edge from an AO edge in Fig. \ref{fig3} (b), we displaced the q-plate along the $\pm x$ and $\pm y$ directions, with 125 \textmu m, combined the resulting four images according to Eq. (\ref{Eq6}), and obtained the isolated PO edge as shown in Fig. \ref{fig3} (c).
 The vertical cross-sectional intensities of the on-axis (red curve) and off-axis (blue curve) images are illustrated in Fig. \ref{fig3} (d), which indicates that the circular aperture edge has been reduced on the off-axis image.

-To quantitatively analyze the AO edge reduction, we define the AO edge reduction in the off-axis q-plate image as $R=\frac{P_{\text{on}}-P_{\text{off}}}{P_{\text{on}}}$, where $P_{\text{on}}$ denotes the power of the AO edge while using the on-axis q-plate and $P_{\text{off}}$ denotes the reduced power of the AO edge while using the off-axis q-plate.
-The AO edge reduction in the off-axis image is 97\% compared to the on-axis image.
-This indicates that there is an evident reduction in the AO edge while viewing the off-axis image.
-Moreover, to analyze the image quality of the isolated PO edge, we determine the correlation coefficient between the square PO edges shown in Figs. \ref{fig3} (b) and (c).
-We extract the square PO edges from Figs. \ref{fig3} (b) and (c) and illustrate them in Figs. \ref{fig3} (e) and (f), respectively.
-The correlation coefficient between the on-axis PO edge of Fig. \ref{fig3} (e) and the off-axis PO edge of Fig. \ref{fig3} (f) is 0.93, indicating a successful isolation of the PO edge in the off-axis image.
+For quantitative analysis, we defined the AO edge reduction in the off-axis q-plate image as $R=\frac{P_{\text{on}}-P_{\text{off}}}{P_{\text{on}}}$, where $P_{\text{on}}$ and $P_{\text{off}}$ denote the power of the AO edge with the on-axis and with the PO edge isolation, respectively.
+The AO edge reduction was $R=0.97$, which indicates that there is an evident reduction in the AO edge while viewing the off-axis image.
+Moreover, to analyze the image quality of the isolated PO edge, we extracted the square-shaped PO edges from the on-axis result in Fig. \ref{fig3} (b) and the PO edge isolation result in Fig. \ref{fig3} (c), as shown in Figs. \ref{fig3} (e) and (f), respectively.
+Their correlation coefficient was 0.93, indicating a successful isolation of the PO edge in the off-axis image.